akashshyamdev/mongoose-query-methods-cheatsheet/README.md

 # Cheatsheet for Mongoose Query Methods
-A cheatsheet of 100+ methods you can use to implement common patterns in mongoose data-fetching(eg pagination).
+A cheatsheet of methods you can use to implement common patterns in mongoose data-fetching(eg pagination, filtering etc).

 ### Base Example
 We'll work with a couple of queries which have not been resolved.